v-Arma/a3g-loadout/README.md

 ### GRAD_Loadout_fnc_AddReviver

 dynamically adjust loadout values.
-This example adds a bit of randomization to Russian helmets:
+This example adds a bit of randomization to Russian helmets and broadcasts the reviver over network (parameter 2, bool):

 ```
 [